Foreign aid is one the largest sources of foreign exchange. There are five different types of foreign aid programs.

-Bilateral Aid is assistance given by a government directly to the government of another country.
-It is when the capital flows from a developed nation to a developing nation.
-It is often directed according to strategic political considerations as well as humanitarian ones.
+Assistance given by a government directly to the government of another country is Bilateral Aid.
+It is when the capital flows from a developed nation to a developing country.
+Strategic political considerations and humanitarian ones often direct Bilateral Aid.
 These are to assist in long-term projects to promote democracy, economic growth, stability, and development.

 Multilateral Aid is assistance provided by many governments who pool funds to international organizations like the World Bank, United Nations and International Monetary Fund that are then used to reduce poverty in developing nations.
 Though this sector constitutes a minority of the US’s foreign aid, the nation’s contributions make up a significant percentage of the donor funds received by the organization.

-Tied Aid is one of the types of foreign aid that must be spent in the country providing the aid (the donor country) or in a group of selected countries.
-A developed country will provide a bilateral loan or grant to a developing country, but mandate that the money be spent on goods or services produced in the selected country.
+Tied Aid is one of the types of foreign aid that must be spent in the country providing the support (the donor country) or in a group of selected countries.
+A developed country will provide a bilateral loan or grant to a developing country, but mandate that the government spends the money on goods or services produced in the selected country.

-Project Aid is one of the types of foreign aid where the funds are used to finance a particular project, such as a school or a hospital, it is considered to be Project Aid.
+When the funds are used to finance a particular project, such as a school or a hospital, it is considered to be Project Aid.

 5. Military Aid

 Military aid is never altruistic.
 The U.S. gave about $15 billion in Military Aid in 2011.
-Military aid usually requires said nation to either buy arms or defense contracts directly from the USA or in other cases just simplifies the process by having the federal government just buy the arms itself and ship them over on military transport.
+Military aid usually requires said nation to either buy arms or defense contracts directly from the USA or in other cases just simplifies the process by having the federal government only purchase the arms itself and ship them over on military transport.

 The economic reasons for giving foreign aid:

-- Build positive working relationships with other governments
+- Continue to build positive working relationships with other governments

-- Promote the conditions for peace and stability, because many governments genuinely believe we’ll be safer and happier when everyone else is safe and happy.
+- To promote the conditions for peace and stability.
+Because many governments genuinely believe we’ll be safer and happier when everyone else is safe and happy.

 The economic arguments for not giving foreign aid:

-- The aid is generally focused on the growth of modern sector.
-Therefore it increases the gap in living standards between the rich and the poor in Third World countries.
+- The growth of the modern sector is the focus of aid.
+As a result, it increases the gap in living standards between the rich and the poor in Third World countries.

-- If the aid given is concerned with unproductive fields or obsolete technology, it will have the effect of increasing the inflation in the country.
+- If the aid given is concerned with unproductive fields or old technology, it will have the effect of increasing the inflation in the country.

-- The biggest objection is that donor countries make interference in the economic and political activities of the recipient country.
+- The most prominent objection is that donor countries interfere with the economic and political activities of the recipient country.